Please phone (08) 8267 3544 if you wish to make an appointment.

 Our reception is staffed from 9am to 5:30pm Monday to Thursday and until 5:00pm on Fridays.

-Phone us at least 1 week before you need the appointment to get a time that suits.
-Ideally this should be about 8 weeks before your trip.
-Some vaccine schedules take up to a month to be given and a week to work after that, so the more time the better.
+Phone us at least 1 week before you need an appointment to ensure you get a time that suits.
+Ideally this would be about 8 weeks before your trip.
+Some travel vaccine schedules take up to a month to be given and a week to work after that, so the more time the better.

 If you have left it to the last minute we can still vaccinate for most things even in the last week before you go, so don't think it's too late.